Lifeboats of the Titanic: Lifeboat 6 (port)

-When Titanic sank, Peuchen, Brown and others urged Hichens to return to rescue people struggling in the water.
+When the Titanic sank, Peuchen, Brown and others urged Hichens to return to rescue people struggling in the water.
 Hichens refused, even ordering the men at the oars to stop rowing altogether.
-"There's no use going back," he called out.
-"There's only a lot of stiffs out there," adding: "It's our lives now, not theirs."
+"There's no use going back", he called out.
+"There's only a lot of stiffs out there", adding: "It's our lives now, not theirs."
 The cries for help soon died.
 Brown now asked Hichens to let the women row to help keep them warm.
 When he balked, Brown ignored him and started passing out oars anyway.
 He protested and swore at her, and at one point moved to physically stop her.
-She told him to stay put or she'd throw him overboard.
+She told him to stay put or she would throw him overboard.
 Others joined in to back her up, telling Hichens to keep quiet.
-But he continued swearing, shocking a stoker (transferred from Boat 16) who finally asked him: "Don't you know you're talking to a lady?"
+But he continued swearing, shocking a stoker (transferred from Lifeboat 16) who finally asked him: "Don't you know you're talking to a lady?"
 Taking an oar herself, Brown organised the other women in shifts, two to an oar.
-When her heroic actions were published in the press, she became known as the "Unsinkable Molly Brown."
-Brown's leadership was supported by Helen Candee, who herself assisted in the rowing despite a broken ankle received when she fell into the boat while boarding.
+When her heroic actions were published in the press, she became known as the "Unsinkable Molly Brown".
+Brown's leadership was supported by Helen Candee, who herself assisted in the rowing despite her broken ankle, sustained when she fell into the boat while boarding.

-After Titanic sank, lifeboat 6 eventually tied up with lifeboat 16.
+After the Titanic sank, Lifeboat 6 eventually tied up with Lifeboat 16.
 It was one of the last to reach Carpathia, coming alongside at 8:00 a.m.
-Mrs Elizabeth Rothschild had her Pomeranian with her in the lifeboat.
-Initially, crew members of the Carpathia refused to take the dog aboard, but Mrs. Rothschild wouldn't board the rescue ship without it.
+Mrs. Elizabeth Rothschild had her Pomeranian with her in the lifeboat.
+Initially, crew members of the Carpathia refused to take the dog aboard, but Mrs. Rothschild would not board the rescue ship without it.
 The Pomeranian was one of only three dogs to survive the disaster.